 Cuddles help your baby thrive and become a well adjusted little person.
 Find out how here.

 Do amber teething necklaces cause SIDS?
 Stories have been shared on Facebook, claiming that amber teething necklaces caused a case of sudden infant death syndrome in Australia in 2013.
 Find out more here.

-It isn’t only cleaners who can get a short shift when they don’t meet the exacting expectations of a control freak mummy.
-Fathers too can bear the brunt when they don’t do things just right.
-Get some tips on how to down 'Super Mummy' and let go of the control freak inside of you with a new baby!
+Fathers can bear the brunt when they don’t do things just right!
+Here's how to down 'Super Mummy' and let go of the control freak when you have a baby!

 A commonly used ingredient in baby wipes have been found to be the leading cause of contact dermatitis in babies.
 Do your baby wipes contain this irritating ingredient?